xamarin/docs-archive/recipes/ios/media/video_and_photos/save_photo_to_album_with_metadata/README.md

 # Additional Information

 There is a simpler mechanism to save an existing UIImage to the Photo Album, but it does not include metadata:

 ```
 var someImage = UIImage.FromFile("someImage.jpg");
 someImage.SaveToPhotosAlbum((image, error) => {
     var o = image as UIImage;
-    Console.WriteLine("error:" + error);
+    Console.WriteLine("error: " + error);
 });
 ```